danielemalitesta/FairDiffRec/README.md

-# Fair Diffusion Recommender Model
+# Fairness in Diffusion Recommender Models
 This is the official implementation of the paper "_Fairness in Diffusion Recommender Models: Insights from an Empirical Study of DiffRec_".

 The current repository is inspired by the code of the paper "_Diffusion Recommender Model_", published at SIGIR 2023: